 Legal tender has a very narrow and technical meaning in the settlement of debts.
 It means that a debtor cannot successfully be sued for non-payment if he pays into court in legal tender.
 It does not mean that any ordinary transaction has to take place in legal tender or only within the amount denominated by the legislation.
 Both parties are free to agree to accept any form of payment whether legal tender or otherwise according to their wishes.
 In order to comply with the very strict rules governing an actual legal tender it is necessary, for example, actually to offer the exact amount due because no change can be demanded.

 In practice this means that although the silver UK coins we produce in denominations of £5, £20, £50 and £100 are approved as legal tender, they have been designed as limited edition collectables or gifts and will not be entering general circulation.
-As such, UK shops and banks will not accept them.
+As such, UK shops and banks are unlikely to accept them.

 The amounts for legal tender are stated below.